 \subsubsection{Direct simulation of error correction protocol}

-We cross-check the thresholds predicted by the MC simulation of the AT model with those observed in a practical error correction protocol.
+We cross-check the thresholds predicted by the MC simulation of the AT model against those observed in a practical error-correction protocol.
 Since the error thresholds for a planar surface code and the toric code are expected to be the same~\cite{dennis2002J.Math.Phys.a}, we opt to simulate a rotated surface code for convenience.
 We use \texttt{stim} package~\cite{gidney2021Quantuma} to simulate and sample syndromes from the same logical circuit shown in Fig.~\ref{fig:problem_statement}(a) under the noise model described in Fig.~\ref{fig:problem_statement}(b).
 We then decode the sampled syndromes using the most likely error (MLE) decoder~\cite{cain2024Phys.Rev.Lett.a} and record the resulting logical error rates (LERs).
-Although the MLE decoder is not scalable and thus not favorable in practical QEC, it serves as a valuable tool for validating our theoretical predictions and identifying performance bounds.
+Although the MLE decoder is not scalable and thus not suitable for practical QEC, it remains a valuable tool for validating our theoretical predictions and identifying performance bounds.
 As shown in Fig.~\ref{fig:circuit_simulation}, the LERs of the control and target code with different code distances each cross at one particular error rate, which is the observed decoding threshold.
-The crossings of LER for both control and target codes match the critical points obtained from FSS analysis of magnetization data from MC simulation of stat-mech mapped disordered AT model.
+The crossings of LER for both control and target codes match the critical points obtained from FSS analysis of magnetization data from MC simulations of a stat-mech-mapped disordered AT model.
 Below the decoding threshold, increasing code distance suppresses logical errors.